luigix25/C64/README.md

+# C64 Emulator
-Very Basic C64 emulator implemented using C++ and SDL.
+A Very Basic C64 Emulator implemented using C++14 and SDL.

-Things Working:
+# Things Working

 * CPU
 * VIC II bank switching

-Things Partially Implemented:
+# Things Partially Implemented

 * Keyboard
 	* Some keys are not mapped